chimpler/python-functional-guide/README.md

 List and tuples are called sequence since we can access any of their element directly using their index (e.g., `l[0]`).

 Using a list or iterator depends on the use case.
 If the data is going to be read once, it would make sense to use an iterator.
-If the data is small it's usually not important whether you use a generator or a list.
+If the data is small it's usually not important whether you use an iterator or a list.
 Using a tuple instead of a list makes sense when there is a structure (e.g., the first element is X and the second element is Y) and the number of elements doesn't change from a tuple to the other.